rhilconsultants/openshift/workshops/Ansible Operator/Exercise-3/Exercise_3.md

 After changing it, run the playbook again and verify there are no pods by running the command: `oc get pods`.

+#### Cleanup

+Remove the service and the route:

+    # oc delete -f hello-go-route.yaml -f hello-go-service.yaml